NikolayDimov/Angular-Project-CarSale/README.md

 # Angular-Project-CarSale

-CarSale app where clients can browse existing car listings and upload their ads after registration
+The Project CarSale app is using Angular, HTML and CSS, and Firebase Realtime Database as a server In CarSale app clients can browse existing cars, check cars details and upload their ads after registration

-You have possibility:
-- to browse car ads
-- to add your car ads after registration
-- to edit car ads
+Functionalities:

+Guest:
+ - Homepage
+ - Catalogue
-- search in car catalog
+ - Search in All Cars Catalog
+ - Login
+ - Register
+ - About Us
+ - Contact Us

+User:
-- details page
+ - Homepage
-- my cars page
+ - Catalogue
+ - Search in All Cars Catalog
-- home page
+ - Details page
+ - Upload Car Ads
+ - Edit and Delete Car Ads
+ - My Car Ads Page
-- about page
+ - About Us
-- contacts page
+ - Contact Us

 # AngularProject